Priam Corporation

 Their 8-inch hard disks could be found in a wide variety of add-on products like the huge Mator Shark box with IEEE-488 interface for Commodore PET/CBM computers or the Priam DataTower series, external storage solutions, combining high-capacity hard disks and streamers in a single case, which could interface to various computers including IBM PCs.

 While Priam was considered a leader in certain technology segments at one time, they were late catching up in the transition to the 5.25-inch form factor and were ultimately one of the many hard drive manufacturers in the 1980s and 1990s that went out of business, merged, or closed their hard drive divisions; as a result of capacities and demand for products increased, and profits became hard to find.

 In 1985, Priam dropped their own 5.25-inch drive in-house development and merged with Vertex Peripherals, a company competing in the market for 5.25-inch drives.

 In the mid-1980s Priam's InnerSpace series offered fully integrated disk drive solutions to overcome disk capacity limitations imposed by MS-DOS prior to the release of version 3.31/4.0.
 This included custom hard disk controllers (based on Western Digital designs) as well as dedicated software for formatting (PFMT.EXE) and partitioning (EDISK.EXE).
 PFMT.EXE placed a driver EVDR.SYS into the root directory of the boot volume.
-This was used by DOS to retrieve drive and partitioning information located in the last 12 KB of the disk.
+This was used by MS-DOS to retrieve drive and partitioning information located in the last 12 KB of the disk.
 Priam's EDISK also used dedicated MBR partition IDs 0x45 and 0x5C.
-Solutions were offered for DOS, NetWare, Unix and Pick.
+Solutions were also offered for NetWare, Unix, and Pick.

 Priam opened a manufacturing facility in Taiwan in 1987 to move the production of 5.25-inch drives there.

 After having suffered losses since 1985, the company declared bankruptcy in 1989.
 It was re-established with the help of external investors as Priam Systems Corp. in 1990, led by Wil Cochran as president and Dick Reiser, a founder of Priam, as vice president.
 Finally, the disk drive business was sold to Prima International of Santa Clara, California, a computer peripherals VAR, in 1991.
 Service was provided by Sequel.